Lucaselut/customjson/README.md

-Certainly!
-Below is a simplified version of the description suitable for a GitHub README:

----

 # CustomJSON

 CustomJSON is a Python library designed to enhance the manipulation of JSON-like data structures.
 It provides an intuitive interface for working with dictionaries, offering convenient features to streamline common operations.